spacetelescope/jwst/docs/jwst/pipeline/calwebb_image2.rst

 integration in the exposure, where appropriate.

 TSO and coronagraphic exposures are expected to use 3D data as input, to be processed on a per-integration basis.
-TSO exposures should use the ``calwebb_tso-image2.cfg`` configuration, while coronagraphic exposures should use the regular ``calwebb_image2.cfg`` configuration.

 Outputs
 -------